-Goldfish flakes are important as they provide all the required nutrients for the goldfish.
+Goldfish flakes are important staple as they provide all the required nutrients for the goldfish.

-However, providing them with only one type of diet is not ideal for keeping them active and healthy.
+Note: Providing goldfish with just one type of diet is not ideal for keeping them active and healthy.
+Variety is good.

-Feeding brine shrimp eggs to the babies of your goldfish is very important.
+Feeding brine shrimp eggs to goldfish fry is very important for their survival.

-As it’s a live food you should be aware of the diseases it could carry in to your aquarium.
-Generally there’s a lower chance of brine shrimp eggs than earthworms that carry infectious diseases.
+Note: Be aware when introducing live food to your fish that it could carry diseases in to your aquarium.
+However there’s a lower chance of brine shrimp eggs carrying infectious diseases than earthworms.

 Initially you can try them in small packets available for 1 or 2 servings.
 If you find them to be acceptable you can go ahead and feed them this food.